-a) Debt ledger purchasing - Australia
+Debt ledger purchasing - Australia and New Zealand

-This business purchases consumer debts at a discount to their face value from credit providers in Australia, with the objective of recovering amounts in excess of the purchase price over the collection life cycle of the receivables to produce a return.
+This business purchases consumer debts at a discount to their face value from credit providers in Australia and New Zealand, with the objective of recovering amounts in excess of the purchase price over the collection life cycle of the receivables to produce a return.
+This segment also includes the contingent collection services business in Australia.

-b) Debt ledger purchasing - United States
+Debt ledger purchasing - United States